Bradaloop/among-us-plague-knight-mask/README.md

 If you don't know how to install Among Us mods, here's a link to a website that gives a text tutorial and links a video tutorial: https://www.sportskeeda.com/esports/news-among-us-how-make-get-install-custom-skins-pc

 Enjoy becoming part of the Order of No Quarter!

+(Pressing view code above or downloading the latest release below will give you the mod file.
+If you go via releases the file will be in the code.zip file)